-We ask that all candidates complete an application pack and CV’s are welcome in support of your application.
-We will then write to you and invite you in for an interview should your application be successful.
-Depending on the volume of applicants, this could be a group interview.
-Should you be successful at your group interview, you will be invited to a one to one formal interview.
+We ask that all candidates complete an application pack with a full employment and education history.
+We will then contact you and invite you in for an introductory interview should your application be successful.
+Should you be successful at your introductory interview, you will be invited to a one to one formal interview.

 CONGRATULATIONS YOU GOT THE JOB